Matthew-Deriv/tick-majority/README.md

 **Summary Statement** (dynamic):
 *"For a \$10 stake, if there are at least 6 up-ticks in the next 8 ticks, you win \$50.00."*

 ---

+### **Implementation Notes**

+- **Up-tick Definition:** An up-tick is counted when a tick's price is higher than the *previous* tick's price (not compared to the contract start price).
+- **Random Price Generator:** The application uses a random price generator starting at 10,000 with ±0.1 fluctuations.
+- **Visual Indicators:** The chart shows clear visual indicators for up and down ticks during an active contract.
+- **Real-time Updates:** Contract progress, up-tick count, and potential payout are updated in real-time.

+---